nushell/nushell.github.io/book/commands/math_floor.md

 title: math floor
 categories: |
   math
-version: 0.71.0
+version: 0.73.1
 math: |
-  Applies the floor function to a list of numbers
+  Returns the floor of a number (largest integer less than or equal to that number)
 usage: |
-  Applies the floor function to a list of numbers
+  Returns the floor of a number (largest integer less than or equal to that number)
 ---

 # <code>{{ $frontmatter.title }}</code> for math